m0rp43us/GestionStockProduits/README.md

 ## Welcome to Our project

-This project contains two folders one for the client front end based resources and the other one is for the server (BackEnd) you can use Nodejs to install angular-cli using npm and later download and install what's needed for the node-module folder Good luck !
+This project contains two folders one for the client front end based resources and the other one is for the server (BackEnd) you can use Nodejs to install angular-cli using npm and later download and install what's needed for the node-module folder !

 ## Technologies used